ArduPilot/ardupilot_wiki/common/source/docs/common-camera-control-and-auto-missions-in-mission-planner.rst

 .. note::

-   This section was originally part of the article :ref:`Camera Shutter Tutorial using Stratosnapper <common-pixhawk-auto-camera-trigger-without-chdk>` (by
+   This section was originally part of the article :ref:`Camera Triggering using Stratosnapper <common-camera-trigger-stratosnapperv2>` (by
    Hugues)

 Creating composite images